Generative AI is changing the way data scientists work — and the way businesses think.

 A Shift in Expectations

-Where AI once required specialized technical expertise, modern generative tools now assist with many of the more repetitive or technical steps.
+Where AI once required specialized technical expertise, modern Generative AI tools now assist with many of the more repetitive or technical steps.
+This evolution is one of the key reasons Generative AI in data science is becoming so widespread.

 “When I was writing code, getting the right syntax used to take forever,” Adler says.
 “Now, I can just ask generative AI.
 That’s meaningfully moved the needle in how long it takes to do something.”